Jacked Up Build Your Own Bloody Mary Bar at Hell's Kitchen, Minneapolis

 Mi madre decided to come visit me in Minnesota, literally a week before I moved to California.
 I was totally game for it because there was a good bit of things I hadn’t seen, so I took full advantage.
 We travelled up to Duluth and took a boat tour of Lake Superior and then ate at my husband and I’s favorite restaurant in Duluth, Scenic Café.
 We went to Como Park and Observatory to the Japanese Gardens, walked up and down Summit Avenue, rented bikes and rode around Nokomis Lake and got a famous Blucy at Blue Door Pub.

 All those things were great but I was most pumped about getting to go to brunch at Hell’s Kitchen in downtown Minneapolis.
 My former co-worker always raved and ranted about Hell’s Kitchen brunch.
-More specifically, the make your own bloody mary bar, the jacked up bloody mary bar.
+More specifically, the Jacked Up, Build Your Own Bloody Mary Bar.
 Naturally, I was intrigued so when my mom was in town I thought it would be a great idea to try it out, since it would be my last chance.

 My co-worker in this instance did not fail me.
 All I can say is WOW!
 You walk down into this dark basement and their tag line reads, “When hell freezes over, I hope it’s f*cking cool” ……an appropriate slogan with its purgatory like decor and red and black everything.
-When I went to the hostess stand I caught a glimpse of the bloody bar and I immediately became giddy like a school girl and could not wait to get to my table as fast as humanly possible!
+When I went to the hostess stand I caught a glimpse of the Jacked Up Build Your Own Bloody Mary Bar and I immediately became giddy like a school girl and could not wait to get to my table as fast as humanly possible!